 Impact: Traders long futures may benefit, since the futures can rise toward the elevated spot level.

-Key takeaway: Whether the curve is in contango or backwardation can make or break trading strategies in volatility products (like VXX, UVXY, SVXY, or ETFs linked to VIX futures).
+Whether the curve is in contango or backwardation can make or break trading strategies in volatility products (like VXX, UVXY, UVIX, SVXY, or other ETFs linked to VIX futures).

-VIX futures may look intimidating, but they boil down to a simple idea: a way to trade or measure what volatility will look like tomorrow, next week, or next month.
+VIX futures may look intimidating, but they boil down to a simple idea: a way to trade what volatility will look like next week, next month, 3 months from now, 6 months from now, etc…

 In calm markets, futures sit above spot (contango).